-On March 13, history was made when the entire cruise industry announced it would suspend sailing in the United States for 30 days.
-So when will cruise lines start sailing again?
+On March 13, the entire cruise industry made history when it announced it would suspend sailing in the United States for 30 days.
+So when will cruise lines resume sailing?

-In their announcement ClIA set out the following guidelines:
+In their announcement, Cruise Lines International Association (CLIA) — the industry’s trade group — set out the following guidelines:

 “CLIA ocean-going cruise lines will be voluntarily and temporarily suspending cruise ship operations from U.S. ports of call for 30 days as public health officials and the U.S. Government continue to address COVID-19.